 One of the benefits of Grantham is that there is very little traffic.
 The average commute to work is 11.03 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Being a small town, Grantham does not have a public transit system used by locals to get to and from work.
+Grantham is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Grantham in 2022 was $24,645, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $98,580 for a family of four.